 To write a sales call script, start by outlining the key points that you want to cover.
 Then, fill in the details around those key points.
 Make sure to leave some room for improvisation so that you can tailor your sales pitch to each individual prospect.

-No two sales calls are the same, so be flexible enough in your sales call script to allow for some deviations.
+No two sales calls are the same, so be flexible enough to allow for some deviations.
+Your outbound script will be different from the inbound one, and will also vary depending on the communication channel.
 Flexibility is key in sales because you never know what objections you’ll encounter or what questions your prospect may ask.

 Hi, my name is [Your Name] and I’m a sales representative with [Company Name].